DreamHollow/Project-PageMagic/README.md

 # PageMagic
 (Experimental) Web Page Generator

+UPDATE 4/5/2022:
+This program is undergoing some dramatic changes.
+The master branch of this program is likely going to be completely different within the coming months.
+If you want to preserve earlier versions of this program, download them now.
+Otherwise they will be permanently lost once the new code is deployed.
+Thank you.

 This is an experimental open-source HTML formatting program.

 PageMagic is a console-based program which means that you won't see the actual output until after the HTML file is written to your system.